MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ne-acxelements-acx_constrictor_option.md

 ## -description

 The ACX_CONSTRICTOR_OPTION enumeration defines the ACX constrictor options.
-And audio constrictor is a used to TBD TBD TBD
+And audio constrictor is a used in loopback protection I think TBD TBD TBD

 ## -enum-fields